Kyvarus/TwitchChatBot-ViewerKeyboardController/README.md

 Known Issues:
 - Currently only working on windows.
 - Conflicting Hotkeys will find issues getting both commands to come through.
+- Ability to hotkey the Escape key into an action. (this slightly complicates things.
+Best avoid it.)